haruishi43/uncertainty_estimation_mmpretrain/README.md

 Note that `NLL` and `Digamma` does not work as well as `MSE` as touched in the paper.
 `Relaxed MSE` is introduced in the R-EDL (ICLR2024) paper.
-It still needs a little bit of debugging since the uncertainties seem to exceed 1 in some cases.

 ### CIFAR-5 Experiments